 Last year my mom, in her sixties, received a celiac disease diagnosis.
 My mom mentioned how I should take a test because I have a greater risk of also having the disease.

 She also reminded me, as moms do, about all of the digestive issues I've had my whole life.
 Could food be a root cause?

-After connecting with Jenny Finke of Good For You Gluten Free, I think it's time I stop putting off getting tested.
-Now I just need to connect with a size friendly care provider!
-I'm really thankfully Jenny has offered to share her expertise and research with my blog to dive into some of these celiac pregnancy complications we're really not talking about.
+After connecting with Jenny Finke of Good For You Gluten Free, I think it's time I stop putting off taking this seriously.
+Now I just need to connect with a size-friendly care provider!
+I'm really thankful Jenny has offered to share her expertise and research.
+As I'd like to dive into some of these celiac pregnancy complications we're really not talking about.

 I’m Jenny Finke, the blogger behind Good For You Gluten Free and a certified nutrition and health coach.
 I also have celiac disease.

 Jen McLellan invited me to guest blog today about the connection between celiac disease and pregnancy complications.

 Before we start, I first want to tell you more about celiac disease and my story.

 Celiac disease is an autoimmune disease that causes inflammation on the surface of the small intestine.
 The small intestine is responsible for absorbing nutrients from the food we eat.